 Community-led housing shares the following principles:

 - Meaningful community engagement and consent occurs throughout the development process.
 Communities do not necessarily have to initiate the conversation, or build homes themselves, though many do;

 - The benefits to the local area and/or specified community are clearly defined and legally protected in perpetuity.

 Our map of CLH projects in London shows a range of approaches including housing co-operatives, community land trusts (CLTs), and cohousing, which often overlap and respond to specific contexts and objectives.
-We have sought to clarify our interpretation of the CLH definition, however a determined and enthusiastic group of people is more important than any theoretical model.
+We have sought to clarify our interpretation of the CLH definition, however a determined and enthusiastic group of people is just as important.

 benefits of community-led housing

 - greater diversity of housing, alongside private developers or housing associations.

 - increased housing supply, where communities can help achieve higher densities or unlock sites that may otherwise be difficult to develop.

 - a greater sense of ownership and a more stable and supportive environment, as residents get to know each other, remain in, and care for the area, contributing to healthier and happier places;